FormidableLabs/renature/docs/content/getting-started/accessible-animations.md

 ## Accessible Animations

 Accessibility is vitally important to all aspects of web development and animation is no exception!
-To support accessible animations, `renature` provides a first-class API to define how an animation should run if an end user prefers reduced motion (i.e. has the [`prefers-reduced-motion: reduce` CSS media feature enabled](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) at the operating system or browser level.)
+To support accessible animations, `renature` provides a first-class API to define how an animation should run if an end user prefers reduced motion (i.e. has the [`prefers-reduced-motion: reduce` CSS media feature enabled](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) at the operating system or browser level).

 ### The `reducedMotion` Parameter

-When you write your `renature` hook, you can specify a `reducedMotion` object as part of the hook's parameters. `reducedMotion` is an object containing `from` and `to` properties, which represent the states to animate from and to when a user prefers reduced motion.
+When you write your `renature` hook, you can specify a `reducedMotion` object as part of the hook's configuration. `reducedMotion` is an object containing `from` and `to` properties, which represent the states to animate from and to when a user prefers reduced motion.
 Note that these properties will be used instead of the top-level `from` and `to` to perform the animation.

 To give you a sense of what this looks like, enable reduced motion in your accessibility settings and see how the example below changes: